murali3633/My-To-Do-List/README.md

 - 🗑️ Delete individual tasks
 - ♻️ Clear all tasks
 - 💾 Persistent data with browser `localStorage`
-- 📱 Responsive design for mobile and desktop
+- 📱 Responsive design for mobile and desktop.

 ---